figment-networks/learn-web3-dapp/markdown/pyth/PYTH_EXCHANGE.md

 # 🪂 Getting an airdrop on Solana devnet

-{% hint style="tip" %}
-If you already know how to fund your wallet with an airdrop, go ahead and get some SOL (more is better, but make sure to have at least 2 SOL for testing the liquidation bot).
+If you already know how to fund your wallet with an airdrop, go ahead and get some SOL.
+More is better, but make sure to have at least 2 SOL for testing the liquidation bot.
-{% endhint %}

 At this point you will need to acquire some SOL to perform swaps on devnet.
 The simplest way to do this is by visiting [solfaucet.com](https://solfaucet.com/).
 Copy the public key of your keypair, and paste it into the textarea on the faucet site.
 Click on the "Devnet" button and in a few seconds, you will have some SOL to play with on devnet.

+{% hint style="tip" %}
 You can airdrop **a maximum of 2 SOL per request** using this method.
-Larger amounts will simply not work, if you view the transaction on the block explorer, you will see a Memo written to the blockchain that says (for example) `request too large; req: ◎10, cap: ◎2`.
+Larger amounts will simply not work, if you view the transaction on the block explorer, you will see a Memo written to the blockchain that says (for example): `request too large; req: ◎10, cap: ◎2`.
+{% endhint %}

 ![SolFaucet Example](https://raw.githubusercontent.com/figment-networks/learn-web3-dapp/main/markdown/__images__/pyth/sol_faucet.png?raw=true)